aquariumbio/aquarium/doc/JSONdocumentation.md

 Let’s begin by looking at the JSON that that describes the workflow below:
 ![Fragment Construction Workflow](images/JSON/workflow_fragment_construction.jpeg)
 ##Workflow JSON
-The JSON below describes a workflow by listing its constituent operations and their locations in the workflow editor along with the timing information associated with each of them.
-These workflows are stored in the **workflow** table.
+The JSON below describes this workflow by listing its constituent operations, their locations in the workflow editor and  the timing information associated with each operation.
+These workflows are stored in the **workflow table**.
 ```json
 {